suhaspradeepkumar/suhaspradeepkumar/README.md

 - 🤝 I’m looking for help with **CI/CD pipelines and deploying apps to the cloud**

-- 💬 Ask me about **Java basics, setting up environments, or starting with DevOps**
+- 💬 Ask me about **Java, setting up environments, or starting with DevOps**

 - 📫 How to reach me **suhaspradeepkumar@gmail.com**